ZS Offshore

 You're set up

 Your profile is in the system and Sedna knows your boat.
 Request your first @Desk briefing from the portal when you're ready.
-Download GotOne so you're set to log catches, then email your screenshots to sedna@zsoffshore.life when you get back.
+When you get back from the water, snap photos of your catches and email them to sedna@zsoffshore.life with the angler's name in the subject.
+That's the whole loop.

 Skip for now — I'll explore on my own